Use a Volatility Based or Volatility Adjusted Stop Loss

 Experienced traders make it a rule to always enter a stop-loss order whenever they take a position.
 That's because they have learned not to invest or trade without a "safety net."
 It is the way they draw a line in the sand and say "this much of a drop I can tolerate, but no more."
 Use of a stop loss enables a trader to be on a fishing trip or otherwise occupied, and if the stock falls more than it "should," it is sold.
 When the stock declines to the stop price, the order changes to a "sell-at-the-market" order, and the stock is immediately sold at whatever the current market price is.

-How does one determine where to put it?
-A stop-loss order can cause you to sell prematurely if you put it too close.
-On the other hand, if it is too far away, it will not offer much protection.
 Traders and investors will usually want their orders to be activated somewhat below a price where the stock is likely to get support.
 For example, if the stock "bounces" every time it drops to $47, that means there is support at $47.
 Therefore, an experienced investor will place his stop loss below $47, because it will take an unusual amount of selling pressure to break through that support and trigger the stop loss.
 A trendline is also a region of support (because the stock tends to "bounce" off that line).
 If a stock is in a rising trend, and the trendline defining its rise is at $39, a trader might set the his stop loss order at $38.
-A stop loss could also be based on a drop of a certain percentage or on a drop that is beyond the normal fluctuation range or volatility of the stock (we'll come back to this approach later).
-The market does not "know" or "care" where you bought a stock.
+Inexperienced investors sometimes use a fixed percentage for stop loss placement.
+For example, they might place their stop 10% below their purchase price.
+The problem with that is that the market does not "know" or "care" where you bought a stock.
 If a stock falls X% below your purchase price, it means absolutely nothing to the market.
 The market is much more "interested" in its own patterns of support and resistance.
 The market "remembers" where support is.
 That is why a stock will tend to "bounce" when it declines to a level where support exists.
 By definition, "a line of support" on a stock's chart is where people are waiting to buy shares.